Selling tips for impactful and efficient Fair Trade sales.

 What To Order

 Choose delicious products your community will love.

 - Narrow down the list.
 Equal Exchange offers too many products to try them all!
-Look through the catalog for products that are the best fit for your community.
+Look through the wholesale product list for products that are the best fit for your community.

 - Start conservatively and order just a few different items to start with.
 You'll get free shipping on any order over $135 (about 4 cases of most products).

 - Before you order a new product, ask your customers if they will buy it.

 - Hold a tasting of a new product, and take pre-orders at the same time.

 - If someone makes a special request, require that they purchase a minimum quantity (such as half the case) to prevent leftovers.

 - Introduce new products often to encourage people to visit your sale regularly.
 Promote new products in the community newsletter, make an announcement, or hang up signs to create a buzz for your sale.

 - A holiday sale, when customers are buying gifts, is a great time to try products you haven't ordered before.